mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 ## Delete a Variable

-To delete a variable, press the **delete** button corresponding to the desired variable A modal will open.
+To delete a variable, press the **delete** button corresponding to the desired variable.
+A modal will open.
 To cancel the variable you will be asked to enter the name of the key.
 The **name of the key must be identical** otherwise you will not be able to delete it.

 ![](img/delete-env-var.png)